harperreed/harper.blog/content/post/2002-04-10-Win_Win_Win_Win.md

 ---
-date: 2002-04-10T16:33:38Z
+date: 2002-04-10 16:33:38+00:00
-excerpt: "I got an email today from Ars Electronica notifying me that\nmy website AudreyHacking.com has been accepted for entry in the \nPrix Ars Electronica 2002 competition.
+excerpt: "I got an email today from Ars Electronica notifying me that\nmy website\
+  \ AudreyHacking.com has been accepted for entry in the \nPrix Ars Electronica 2002\
+  \ competition.
 Whee.
 I hope I win.
 That would rule.
 In other news.
-I slept a lot last night. it was nice. however..
+I slept a lot\
+  \ last night. it was nice. however..
 I slept so much..."
+summary: got an email today that my site got into the prix ars electronica 2002 competition! sweet. also, i overslept this morning. thinking about getting an ibook soon and might work on some link embedding for the weblog.
-tags: ["dylan","reed","hacking","audreyhacking","audrey","apple"]
+tags:
+- AudreyHacking
+- audreyhacking
+- apple
+- hacking
+- iBook
+- Prix Ars Electronica
+- weblog
+- reed
+- Ars Electronica
+- dylan
+- audrey
 title: Win Win Win Win
 wordpress_id: 256
 wordpress_url: http://new.nata2.org/?p=256